nickg/nvc/README.md

     sudo make install

 To use a specific version of LLVM add `--with-llvm=/path/to/llvm-config` to the configure command.
-LLVM 7 is recommended.
-Note that LLVM 8 and later are *not* supported at this time.
+LLVM 7, 8, and 9 have all been tested.

 NVC also depends GNU Flex to generate the lexical analyser.